jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity.md

 - When you attach a policy to a specific OU, accounts that are directly under that OU or any child OU inherit the policy.
 - When you attach a policy to a specific account, it affects only that account.

+### SCP Strategies

+#### Deny List Strategy
+- In this strategy, everything is allowed at the root.
+At the specific OU or account level, apply Deny as per requirements.
+- Explicit Deny overrides an Explicit Allow

+#### Allow List Strategy
+- In this strategy, **Allow All Policy is removed at the root**.
+This means that at the root and below, there is _Implicit Deny_.
+- At the specific OU or account level, apply Allow as per requirements.
+- Explicit Allow overrides an Implicit Deny

+> **An explicit Deny overrides an explicit Allow, which overrides the default implicit Deny**

 ## Deep Dive:

 ### Roles vs. Resource-based Policy